gu-gridh/Omeka-S-module-AdvancedResourceTemplate/README.md

 ----

 - [x] Integrate template for value annotations.
-- [ ] Replace the mapper with AutomapFields or TransformSource from module [Bulk Import].
+- [x] Replace the mapper with AutomapFields or MetaMapper from module [Bulk Import].
 - [ ] Replace `{__value__}` and `{__label__}` by `{{ value }}` and `{{ label }}` (ready in module [Bulk Import]).
 - [ ] Include all suggesters from module [Value Suggest].
 - [ ] Limit autocompletion to selected resources.